+It is useful to introduce notation for a bank's realized failure costs, $b_i\left(\mathbf{V},\mathbf{p}\right)$, which are 0 if the bank remains solvent and equal to $ \beta_i\left(\mathbf{V},\mathbf{p}\right)$ if it defaults:\footnote{This allows us to use the same notation for solvent and insolvent banks, and makes equilibrium bank values easier to write down.}

-We add conditions on bankruptcy costs to avoid the possibility that these costs per se, and not the reduced payments they imply, induce multiple equilibria for bank values.
-The key assumption is that bankruptcy costs cannot increase faster than the value of a bank's assets.
+We add conditions on failure costs to avoid the possibility that these costs per se, and not the reduced payments they imply, induce multiple equilibria for bank values.
+The key assumption is that failure costs cannot increase faster than the value of a bank's assets.
 In particular, we assume that $d_i^A(\mathbf{V}) -\beta_i(\mathbf{V},\mathbf{p})$ is nondecreasing in $\mathbf{V}$.

-Note also that we have carefully written bankruptcy costs $b_i\left(\mathbf{V},\mathbf{p}\right) $ as a function of how a bank's assets $p_i +d_i^A(\mathbf{V})$ compare to its liabilities $D_i^L$, instead of as a function of $V_i$ directly.
-This avoids having bankruptcies driven solely by the anticipation of bankruptcy costs, even when a bank has more than enough assets, even cash on hand, to cover its liabilities.
-Such a self-fulfilling bankruptcy would go beyond a bank run, since it would not be due to the bank not having enough cash on hand to pay its debts.
-It would instead be due to self-fulfilling bankruptcy costs with no interaction with the financial network or portfolio values.
+Note also that we have carefully written failure costs $b_i\left(\mathbf{V},\mathbf{p}\right) $ as a function of how a bank's assets $p_i +d_i^A(\mathbf{V})$ compare to its liabilities $D_i^L$, instead of as a function of $V_i$ directly.
+This avoids having defaults or freezes driven solely by the anticipation of failure costs, even when a bank has more than enough assets, even cash on hand, to cover its liabilities.
+Such a self-fulfilling default would go beyond a bank run, since it would not be due to the bank not having enough cash on hand to pay its debts.
+It would instead be due to self-fulfilling failure costs with no interaction with the financial network or portfolio values.
 We rule this out as it seems of no practical interest.
-However, we do allow realized bankruptcy costs $ \beta_i\left(\mathbf{V},\mathbf{p}\right) $ to depend on the value of other banks; e.g., a bank can incur higher costs upon default if others are defaulting as well, because of fire sales.
+However, as noted above, we do allow realized failure costs $ \beta_i\left(\mathbf{V},\mathbf{p}\right) $ to depend on the value of other banks; e.g., a bank can incur higher costs upon default if others are defaulting as well, because of fire sales.
 Such a dependency is important as it can worsen contagion, and we include it in our analysis.